Frequently Asked Questions

 Do I have to move out at semester break?

 Your license does not cover this period, but you can leave your belongings in your room during this time if you are registered and returning to the same room for Spring Semester.
 If you plan to stay during this period, you will be required to sign an additional license and may be required to pay a nominal fee.
-Freshmen involved in the Freshman Living Learning Program will be required to move out completely so that the rooms may be cleaned prior to the second semester students moving in.
+Freshmen Deck and Engine students will be required to move out completely of their rooms prior to leaving for winter break so that the rooms may be cleaned before second semester students move in.

 How can I personalize my room?